 The ORB_TYPE keyword value shall be selected from Table B4.

-One or more orbit state time histories may be represented in this section (spanning ORBEPH_START to ORBEPH_STOP).
+One or more orbit state time histories may be represented in this section (spanning ORB_START to ORB_STOP).
 However, multiple representations shall appear only if each orbit state time history is unique from all other orbit state time histories in at least one of the following respects:

 the specified orbit state element sets;

-the data basis (e.g. PREDICTED, ACTUAL, etc.);
+the data basis (PREDICTED, DETERMINED_TLM or DETERMINED_OD);

 the reference frame;